KKbeckang/HW02a_TestingLagacyProgram/OriginalTest_Table.md

+*# -\*- coding: utf-8 -\*-*

+*"""*

+*Assignment Description: Assignment for Rongda Kang this a edited version of original file*

+*for testing and it is design to classify triangle*

+*@author: Rongda Kang*

+*Summary: The primary goal of this file is to demonstrate a simple python program and learn*

+*How to wirte the unittest in away is well formated*

+*I am here to Pledge that all of the assignment is done by myself*

+*Detail: I mad a lot of changes*

+*"""*

 | **Test ID**                 | **Input**   | **Expected Results** | **Actual Result** | **Pass or Fail** |
 | :-------------------------- | ----------- | -------------------- | ----------------- | ---------------- |
 | TestInvalidInput_01         | 1,0,3       | InvalidInput         | InvalidInput      | Pass             |